 I am so thankful for the providence that prodded me to add this student motivation piece to the talk.
 Thank you to the Passports and Passages steering committee for having me.

-*There's a wonderful depth of science and art behind cultivating the five key beliefs mentioned in this post.
+*There are wonderful depths of science and art behind cultivating the five key beliefs mentioned in this post.
 I periodically run an all-online, schedule-friendly course for teachers on these beliefs — it's called the Student Motivation Course.
-If you'd like to be kept in the loop about the next offering, join this waitlist.
+Over 800 educators around the world have participated so far.
+Learn more here.